 The Department of Public Expenditure and Reform has responsibility for the development and implementation of Government public service pay policy.

-Currently the Financial Emergency Measures in the Public Interest (No 2) Act of 2009 and the Public Service Agreement 2010-2014 (Croke Park Agreement) define current pay policy, within the context of meeting the requirements to reduce the overall public service paybill over 2011 in line with the commitments made in the Memorandum of Understanding with the EU/IMF.
+Currently the Financial Emergency Measures in the Public Interest Acts of 2009-2013 and the Public Service Stability Agreement 2013-2016 (Haddington Road Agreement) define current pay policy, within the context of meeting the requirements to reduce the overall public service paybill in line with the commitments made in the Memorandum of Understanding with the EU/IMF.

 This Act provided for reductions in public service pay with effect from 1 January 2010.
 The rate of reduction varied by salary level but amounted to an average of around 6.5%.